aenavidad/historical-series-re-Belize/work/oct-23/readme.md

 - [[oct-23/log]] is work log
 - `draft.tex` is preprint draft in tex format
-- `draft-*.tex` are sections in tex format for preprint draft
+- `draft-*.tex` are standalone sections for preprint draft
+- `draft-*.tsv` are supplementary files for preprint draft